rohitsingh889/ecommerce-project-data-cleaning-and-analysis/README.md

 - Provide actionable insights for data-driven decision-making in product strategy, marketing, and logistics.

 ## Author

-**Rohit Raj Singh**
+Rohit Raj Singh
-This project is part of my portfolio, demonstrating practical SQL and data analysis skills applied to real-world datasets.
-It highlights key techniques such as **data exploration, aggregation, filtering, joins, window functions, and advanced querying**.
+This project is part of my portfolio, showcasing data engineering skills applied to the Olist Brazilian E-commerce Dataset.

+It demonstrates practical experience in:

+Data ingestion of multiple raw CSV datasets (orders, customers, products, payments, reviews).

+Data cleaning & transformation (handling missing values, duplicates, outliers, feature creation).

+Building a structured data pipeline from raw files to a cleaned, analysis-ready format.

+Exploratory Data Analysis (EDA) to validate data quality and extract trends.

+Loading into PostgreSQL as a data warehouse schema (fact and dimension tables).

+SQL querying & aggregations to support analytics and business insights.

-This work reflects the kind of SQL and data analysis expertise essential for **data analyst and business intelligence roles**.
+This work reflects the type of end-to-end data engineering expertise needed to design, clean, transform, and deliver data pipelines that power analytics and business intelligence solutions.

-If you have any questions, suggestions, or are interested in collaborating, I’d love to hear from you—feel free to reach out!
+If you have any questions, suggestions, or are interested in collaborating, I’d love to connect—feel free to reach out!

 **LinkedIn:** [Connect with me professionally](https://www.linkedin.com/in/rohit-raj-singh-3030172a4?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)